-Ocean Winds and Bord na Móna are proposing the development of an offshore wind farm located in the Irish Sea, off the coast of counties Dublin and Wicklow.
-The proposed wind farm array study area is located approximately 12km off the coast of Dublin and Wicklow.
+Ocean Winds and Bord na Móna are proposing the development of an offshore wind farm located in the Irish Sea off the coasts of counties Dublin and Wicklow.

 You can scroll to the right to see the full graph

 The project team is carefully considering the foundation type selection with respect to the site conditions, environmental impact, supply chain capability, project programme and levelised cost of energy.